Unit 3 - Practice Quiz

 18 What is the beta parameter used for in the V-measure calculation?

-A. To define the number of clusters
+A. To normalize the dataset

-B. To weight the importance of Homogeneity versus Completeness
+B. To define the number of clusters

 C. To adjust for chance